GNOME/extensions-web/README.rst

 This will get all the needed PyPi packages in our virtual environment.

-Create file "local_settings.py" (inside the sweettooth folder) and add the following settings:
+Create file "local_settings.py" (in the project root folder) and add the following settings:
 ::
     SECRET_KEY = 'super-random-secret-passphrase'
     ALLOWED_HOSTS = ['*']